-The recommendation sheet (Appendix four) gives each applicant's organisation name, which funding pool they have applied to, a brief project description, the total project cost, amount requested and general comments from the Grants Team
+The recommendations (Appendix 3) gives each applicant's organisation name, which funding pool they have applied to, a brief project description, the total project cost, amount requested and general comments.

 To ensure funds are used appropriately, tags may be suggested in certain circumstances should funding be approved.
 This is usually in cases where applicants need to use funds for a specific aspect of their budget or they are awaiting confirmation of sufficient funds from other sources to proceed.